USP College: History

 Palmer's was first opened in 1706 when the merchant William Palmer founded a charity school for "ten poore children" of the parish of Grays Essex, endowing it with valuable property in the town and Lombard Street in the City of London.
 Initially located in a small building inside the churchyard the school evolved into a boys' school.
-However, in response to the changing educational landscape initiated by the 1870 Education Act, the trustees of Palmer's charity re-launched the school on a new site on the hill above the town in 1874.
+However, in response to the changing educational landscape initiated by the Elementary Education Act 1870, the trustees of Palmer's charity re-launched the school on a new site on the hill above the town in 1874.
 To this a girls' school was added in 1876.
 The schools were grammar schools for both boys and girls, and William Strang, 1st Baron Strang, perhaps Palmer's most distinguished alumnus, recalled it in 1905 as 'a modest establishment, modest that is in size and in material equipment, but not at all modest in the opinion which it held of itself'.
 The boys' school which admitted both day pupils and boarders until 1970, achieved the status of a public school in 1931–46.
 In 1972, as part of the reorganisation of education in Essex, the boys' and girls' schools amalgamated, together with Aveley Technical High School, to constitute a sixth form college.
 During the mid-1970s, the boys' and Aveley schools relocated to the College's present site (until then occupied by the Girls' School alone).
 The College was supported by the William Palmer College Education Trust, the direct successor of the trustees William Palmer appointed to administer his charity.
 Artifacts from the schools' past can be seen in the College library.